adrian-gomez/swaggard/README.md

 Additional parameters
 --------------

-Swaggard additional parameters to be sent on every request, either as a header or as part of the query.
+Swaggard supports additional parameters to be sent on every request, either as a header or as part of the query.

 You can configure it as follows: